>:FTS

 >: this month’s feature - chatting with the baristas of 32bit.cafe!

-Though the term “indie” may conjure up images of tortured auteurs or scrappy loners, one of the most remarkable things that I’ve noticed about the indie web is how many institutions it has: clubs, fanlistings, webrings, art collectives, and many more novel and unconventional kinds of communities on the web.
+Though the term “indie” may conjure up images of tortured auteurs or scrappy loners, one of the most remarkable things that I’ve noticed about the indie web is how many institutions it has: clubs, fanlistings, webrings, art collectives, and many more novel and unconventional kinds of communities.
 One such unconventional community is 32bit.cafe - a collective of developers, artists, and educators building the social and technological infrastructure of the indie web - and teaching people had to use it.
 Earlier this week, I had a lovely chat with the “baristas” of the cafe - namely, alexandra, kaylee, key, jay, flaMEd, and yequari - and asked them about their approach to sustainability, education, and, of course, their predictions for the future of the web.

 ?: Of the spaces I’ve encountered across the indie web, 32bit.cafe is among the ones most focused on education.
 In your estimation, what’s the technical skill level of the average person stumbling into the cafe?
 Are they already familiar with basic programming, or are they total newbies?
 How much do they tend to improve?